LinkTheCoder/LinkTheCoder/README.md

 - 👨🏻‍💻 Trying to keep up with the endless new tools.
 Like React, Next, Tailwind CSS, PWA, TWA, Native PWA & Firebase etc for websites & apps.

-- 🖥️ Also tinkering with Node.js, Discord bots and hopefully soon self-hosting with Raspberry PI 5
+- 🖥️ Also tinkering with Node.js, Discord bots.

 - 🎮 Creator of the mystery PC game: [**BEAST CRIMES**](https://www.beastcrimes.com/)